Skip to main content

 Advanced settings

 This section describes various advanced settings that you can configure for your deployment.
-To expand the Advanced settings section, click the > expander arrow in the Create a new deployment panel.
+To expand the Advanced settings section, click the > expander arrow in the Create new deployment page.

 Endpoint security